(Updated on July 6, 2023)

-My life changed pretty drastically a couple of years ago.
+My life changed pretty drastically when I got a divorce.
 I had to learn to spend less money.

-I was divorced and moving to a different state where my kids were living.
+I was moving to a different state where my kids were living.
 And I had no idea at the time how I was going to support myself.

 The dogs and I crossed the border into Oklahoma.
 And I thought: Well, another chapter in my life begins.
 And it was a bit scary, I don’t mind telling you.

-Now I’ll tell you how I learned to live frugally.
+Now I’ll explain how I learned to live frugally.

 Don’t go out somewhere on a whim or because you’re merely bored.

-The Best Time Of Day To Eat In A Frugal Fashion:
+Best Time Of Day To Eat In A Restaurant:

 If you want to eat out, lunchtime is the cheapest time to go to restaurants.
 Because if you wait for dinnertime prices, you’ll pay more and miss all those lunch specials.

 Restaurants tend to serve big plates of food.
-When they bring your meal, ask for a to-go container and split it in half for later.
+When they bring your meal, ask right away for a to-go container and split it in half for later.

 You’ll eat fewer calories and have another meal you don’t have to cook.

-It makes your clothes last longer not to dry them in the dryer.
+It makes your clothes last longer if you don’t dry them in the dryer.
 If I had a place to hang them outside, I probably would.